DC’s Stunning Cherry Blossoms Are a National Treasure to Behold

 National Mall

 Nowhere in the DMV region is more closely associated with cherry blossoms than the Tidal Basin.
-And it’s for good reason: The Tidal Basin was the site of The District’s first cherry tree planting over a century ago.
+And it’s for good reason: The Tidal Basin was the site of the district’s first cherry tree planting over a century ago.
 Today, the area is home to nearly 4,000 cherry trees (mostly of the Yoshino variety) that line the Basin’s path and spill out onto adjacent National Mall.
-A stroll around the Tidal Basin to the Thomas Jefferson Memorial (mercifully no longer covered in scaffolding) is an obligatory DC spring walk, but keep going and extend your roam to pass the Japanese Pagoda, Japanese Lantern, and the Martin Luther King, Jr. Memorial.
+A stroll around it to the Thomas Jefferson Memorial is an obligatory DC spring walk, but keep going and extend your roam to pass the Japanese Pagoda, Japanese Lantern, and the Martin Luther King, Jr. Memorial.
 A walk here at the height of peak bloom is nothing short of iconic.

 Northeast

-Tucked in on the far eastern edge of DC, the US Arboretum boasts 446 sprawling acres and 9.5 miles of roadways (both cars and bikes are allowed here).
+Tucked in on the far eastern edge of DC, the US Arboretum boasts 446 sprawling acres and over 9 miles of roadways (both cars and bikes are allowed here).
 The Arboretum is home to several varieties of cherry trees, including three different hybrids that were developed on site.
-Cherries aren’t the only flowering trees at the Arboretum; visitors this spring will be treated to dogwoods, magnolias, crab apple, and other flowering trees.
+Cherries aren’t the only flowering trees at the Arboretum; visitors this spring will be treated to varieties of dogwoods, magnolias, and crab apple trees..
 Find your way among the blooms with the Arboretum’s free app which offers flowering tree guides and maps.
-Heads up: pack a picnic and recline under the bloom cover.

 Capitol Hill